QMeqGR/qm-maxima/README.txt

      (%i6) tpbraket(B,K);
      (%o6)                                  1

-   Examples below show how to create abstract and concrete tensor products and take the bracket of tensor products.
+   Examples below show how to create abstract tensor products that contain the identity element ‘Id’ and how to take the bracket of these tensor products.

      (%i1) K:ket([a1,b1]);
      (%o1)                             |[a1, b1]>